OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 3. When the redirectPage.html page opens, it calls `messageParent` to report the success or failure to the host page and optionally also report user data or error data.
 4. The `DialogMessageReceived` event fires in the host page and its handler closes the dialog window and optionally does other processing of the message.

-For sample add-ins that use this pattern, see:
+For a sample add-in that use this pattern, see:

 - [Insert Excel charts using Microsoft Graph in a PowerPoint add-in](https://github.com/OfficeDev/PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChart): The resource that is initially opened in the dialog window is a controller method that has no view of its own.
 It redirects to the Office 365 sign in page.
-- [Office Add-in Office 365 Client Authentication for AngularJS](https://github.com/OfficeDev/Word-Add-in-AngularJS-Client-OAuth): The resource that is initially opened in the dialog window is a page.

 #### Support multiple identity providers